jonathansp/jquery-serializeFields/README.md

 ## Release

+* 0.0.3 Added support to radio and select inputs
 * 0.0.3 Added support to ignore fields and checkbox fix
 * 0.0.2 Added support to nested elements.
 * 0.0.1 First version.